Valborg Franchi was a ballet dancer, instructor, and choreographer.

 Valborg Franchi was one of the founders of Svenska Danspedagogförbundet in 1939 and for a time she was the association’s chair.
 In 1964 she published the book Klassisk balett, which is a well-liked instruction book.

-Valborg Franchi died in 1978.
+Valborg Elisabeth Franchi died on December 7, 1978.
 She is buried at the Catholic cemetery in Stockholm.